abu-naser/abu-naser.github.io/_pages/experience.md

 * Graduate Research Assistant (August 2016 - April 2021)
     *  Designed and implemented encrypted parallel and distributed communication library CryptMPI for HPC in the cloud.
 CryptMPI implemented in C on top of MVAPICH and MPICH to speed up encrypted communication using novel collective algorithms, pre-computation, multithreading, and pipelining techniques.
     *  Designed and implemented memory vulnerabilities detection and prevention system.
-    *  LLC cache side-channel defense for HPC applications.
+    *  LLC cache side-channel defense for HPC applications on a multi-tenant could environment.
+    *  Performance analysis of HPC workloads on Docker containers running on multiple nodes.

 * Graduate Teaching Assistant
     * Spring 2018: CIS 5370 - Computer Security (Graduate)